It’s about more than bragging rights.

-If your teenager has a strong interest in the arts, but isn’t sure he wants to pursue it as a major, a good college for him is one that allows non-majors to take arts courses.
+If your teenager has a strong interest in the arts, but isn’t sure they want to pursue it as a major, a good college for them is one that allows non-majors to take arts courses.

 Many Division I schools offer what are called “club” sports.
 A big step above intramurals, these teams play against other colleges and provide the same training and competiveness many kids loved about playing varsity sports in high school.
 They also create an opportunity to build or strengthen a student’s time management skills.